 There is no escape today from the endless beauty in their faces and the drenching, exhausting heat that darkens my shirt with sweat.
 The ancient quaintness of their ceremony and admirable devotion to their faith is today triggered by the stark reality of a cherished family member lying dead on the floor.
 The smell of fresh vegetable curry and chai tea waft over from a neighbor’s kitchen, not at all disturbed by the spectacle unfolding in our adjacent room.
 Mourning-themed platitudes, universally cliched, are repeated ad nauseam while the India heat reminds me in heavy waves that I’m in this for the full-body experience.

 We flew to India to immerse ourselves in ceremony, grief, and ritual.
-A Hindu funeral in a remote village is like stepping back a thousand years in time.
+To experience a Hindu funeral in a remote village is like stepping back a thousand years in time.
 As his body lay out on the living room floor for family and neighbors, friends and former students came to pledge their reverence and respect for their former professor, engineer, colleague, father, brother, uncle, grandfather, and father-in-law.

 He died an undignified death by paratha.
 No one in the crowded restaurant could convince the buttery and layered bread to abandon its position and dislodge from his windpipe.
 A decidedly anticlimactic end to an accomplished and sometimes difficult life.
 He left behind four daughters.